As specified in the standard, the transfer function of the RIAA equalisation on the record side is given by,

 The Neumann inverse-RIAA filters are all interesting circuits.
 The later operational-amplifier based equalisers turn out to be rather dependent on op-amp type and performance.
-But, it can be stated categorically that Neumann disc lathes did not introduce an extra, single-pole into the overall transfer function at 3.18µS (50 kHz); or indeed at any other frequency.
-Despite the inclusion of supersonic, low-pass filters, the equalisers adhere to the 6dB/octave rising response demanded by the RIAA standard at, and beyond, 20kHz.
+But, it can be stated categorically that neither of the Neumann VMS series electronics deliberately introduced an extra, single-pole into the overall transfer function at 3.18µS (50 kHz); as Wright claims.
+These equalisers, despite the inclusion of supersonic, low-pass filters, adhere to the 6dB/octave rising response demanded by the RIAA standard at, and beyond, 20kHz.
 (For a discussion of phase-response, see the Appendix.)

 For these reasons, Stereo Lab software RIAA equalisation does not include the infamous Neumann pole in the transfer-function of the equaliser.
-Circuitry was never included to implement this in Neumann lathe electronics and the inclusion of a zero in the playback RIAA de-emphasis at 3.18µS can only worsen the overall frequency-response.
+Circuitry was never deliberately included to implement this in Neumann lathe electronics.

 The Pspatial Audio Groove Sleuth Preamplifier similarly does not implement a zero at 3.18µS when the RIAA option is included.